Categories

 Welcome to the Kerrville Weekly News Roundup.
 Each week, veteran podcaster Tom Fox and his colleagues Andrew Gay and Gilbert Paiz get together to go over a couple of their favorite stories from the past week from Kerrville and the greater Hill Country.
 Sit back, enjoy a cup of morning coffee, and listen in to get a wrap-up of the Kerrville Weekly News.
 We each consider two of our favorite stories and talk about the upcoming weekend’s events, which we will enjoy or participate in this weekend.

-In this episode, Tom and Andrew are back to look at some things that caught their attention over the past week.
+In this episode, Tom takes a solo turn to examine some of the stories that caught their attention over the past week.

 Tom Fox on LinkedIn